-If your cat repeatedly suffers from heatstroke or struggles to keep themselves clean, it would be kinder to trim the fur.
-This should be done by a vet or a specialist pet groomer.
+If your cat repeatedly gets heatstroke or struggles to keep themselves clean, it would be kinder to trim the fur.
+This should be done by a vet or specialist pet groomer.

 As mentioned, Persian cats can be “fussy” and “messy” eaters.
 To help a Persian cat, you can:

 - Provide a shallow water dish or a water fountain.
 These are easier to drink from.

 - Provide wet food rather than kibble.
 Kibble is harder to eat, and Persians benefit from the extra fluids found in wet food.

 - Choose hypoallergenic cat food as Persians cats are more prone to food allergies.
 Alternatively, you could try a food elimination diet.